Efficient Records Retention and Disposal Processes

 Records retention is a very important part of an organization’s records management system that helps you create, classify, and manage ongoing records with a complete retention management workflow.
 For government entities and many businesses requiring strict compliance, this can mean quite a cumbersome process.
 In creating the retention schedule, important records are to be classified, retention periods have to be defined and disposition dates be prescribed.
 When setting records retention schedules, tagging them with the appropriate metadata can help you retrieve this information quickly.

-Docsvault document management software is announcing a new approach called ‘Auto Retention’ in the ‘Records Retention’ feature to completely re-think the manual way of records retention schedule.
-It will help organizations manage and easily access records over these long periods of time by setting a retention policy based on document metadata.
+The ‘Auto Retention’ feature in the Docsvault’s ‘Records Retention’ completely restructures the manual way of records retention schedule.
+It helps organizations to manage and easily access records over these long periods of time by setting a retention policy based on document metadata.

 There are two ways you can automate your retention policy: